hepiBatman/Less-Redux-No-Saga/README.md

 ## Why not do things the traditional way ...
 During the days of rich/thick client application, on the on-click event we make a function call to process some business logic (Let's name the group: services).
 Service functions are responsible to massage your data, do merging and filtering, anything related to business process, including making database calls.
-For example,
+For example:
 * Get list of clients and accounts from server.
 * Filter, sort, then merge data into a single data structure.

 Service function is not aware of React, it just knows business logic and invoking API calls (API call implementation will be done by other class).